7anisha/SalaryPrediction/README.md

 The app uses a dataset containing job-related features and corresponding salary values to train the decision tree model.
 The `model.pkl` file contains the serialized trained decision tree model for making predictions.

-## Contributing

-Contributions to this project are welcome!
-Please feel free to open a pull request or submit an issue if you have any suggestions, feature requests, or bug fixes.